 The Importance of Insurance for Personal Trainers

-Protecting Your Business and Reputation
+Protecting Your Career and Reputation

 Insurance shields us from potential negative publicity, substantial damages, and costly lawsuits resulting from accidents or negligence during training sessions.
 Imagine leading an intense HIIT class and a participant gets injured, blaming the strenuous activity and filing a lawsuit for damages.
 Without insurance, the legal defense costs could be enough to bankrupt a small personal training business.